hraberg/deuce/README.md

 **2013-07-08 Deuce will be back**

 I gave [a talk about Deuce](http://skillsmatter.com/podcast/scala/deuce-is-not-yet-emacs-under-clojure) last month here in London to explain to people, including myself, what this project is about.
-My current plan is to dedicate August to get it to a releasable state.
+My current plan is to dedicate August [2013-08-26: Looks like this didn't pan out, so let's just say sometime this year :-)] to get it to a releasable state.
 The acceptance criteria is still to be able to run the Emacs tutorial (see 2013-03-22 below).

 I'm currently exploring the entire problem from a different angle.
 This project is called `dg`, which is browser-first, written in JavaScript.
 Emacs-like, no clone, no legacy, no features: